 *Must be someone who vaccinates their babies for Marek's.
 Lemon sablepoots were imported from Europe in 2019, and after talking with several breeders who bought some, they appear to be extremely susceptible to Marek's.
 I've bred mine out to several strains of d'Uccles to increase diversity and health.

 *Priority given to breeders who can travel to Raleigh, NC to pick up the babies.
 I would prefer not to ship them.

 Here's my original boy, Peace, a lemon sablepoot (booted bantam).

 What is a sablepoot?
 It is a bantam breed similar to Belgian booted bantams here in the US.
 Lemon sablepoots were imported in 2019 (from England), and we were thrilled to get a pair!
 Sablepoot - a European name for booted bantams, refers to the feathered hocks (boots).
 Lemon refers to the color, a mille fleur base with a recessive modifier gene (Ig) that changes the buff color to lemon/citron, also called cream mille fleur by some.
 Sablepoots are actually a Dutch breed, separate from the Belgian booted breeds.
 They stand a bit taller than the Belgians, but otherwise are quite similar.

 Little Hope is peering out from behind Peace.
 She's an absolute doll of a hen - but we believe she may have a heart defect.
-So she has been retired as an extremely expensive pet, so no sablepoots this year.
+She has been retired as an extremely expensive pet.

 Here you can get some idea of the size, while Peace is reclining for a foot check!